Why customer self-service is crucial for gaming player support

 1. Let gamers run the show

-Before developing self-service support material, gaming companies must listen and be receptive to players and their issues.
-“Never assume you know what gamers will want or ask,” says Sethlans Vayu, a customer experience manager at HalfbrickStudios.
+Before developing self-service support material, games companies must listen and be receptive to players and their issues.
+“Never assume you know what gamers will want or ask,” says Sethlans Vayu, former customer experience manager at HalfbrickStudios.
 “Player interests are diverse and will grow and evolve.”
-Creating a static FAQ that assumes what problems gamers will face, and only addresses basic concerns, simply won’t cut it.
+Creating a static FAQ that assumes the problems gamers will face, and only addresses basic concerns, simply won’t cut it.

 2. Leave self-help breadcrumbs online